Baba Sehgal: Acting

 In 1998, Sehgal made his acting debut in the Bollywood film Miss 420 alongside Sheeba Akashdeep.
 He also sang four songs for the film's soundtrack which was released in 1994, four years before the film's theatrical release.
 In 1999, he played dual roles in the television film Double Gadbad.
+He was a contestant on the first season of Bigg Boss 1 in 2006.
 In 2009, he had a part in the SAB TV comedy series Jugni Chali Jalandhar.
 In 2011, he appeared in the drama serial Rang Badalti Odhani on Star One.
 Sehgal also made his Telugu film debut in Rudhramadevi, with Anushka Shetty in the lead.
 It was directed by National award winner Gunasekhar.
 Baba Sehgal was signed to play a major negative role in another Telugu film titled Overdose.
-In 2016, he played a cameo as himself in Bank Chor.
+In 2016, he featured in a cameo appearance as himself in Bank Chor, and also contributed to the soundtrack of the film.
 In the same year, he made his debut in Tamil cinema playing the role of a corrupt cop in the film Achcham Yenbadhu Madamaiyada.
-He was a contestant on the first season of Bigg Boss 1 in 2006.